 An honorary mention of Northern Sumatra include the complex mortuary customs of the Batak people, a group of ethnic groups.
 This includes complex religion and burial techniques and even a tradition according to which women have to carry the dead body around the the house before transferring it to the cemetery.

-Going back to Arwah, it is during telkin that its importance emerges.
+It is during telkin that the importance of Arwah emerges.
 Arwah stays close to the body while the family is preparing it for burial.
 That includes washing it and engulfing it in mortuary white cloth.
 The imam offers prayers that mostly focus on reducing the sikse kubur, or ‘torment of the grave’.
 In other words, the goal is for the soul to be free of sin so it can rest in peace.

 We hope you learned something new regarding this country’s death practices!